hitokiri-mata/katacoda-courses/kubernetes-applications/istio-intro/finish.md

 With these steps you have learned:

 - &#x2714; how to install Istio on Kubernetes following its recommended best practices,
-- &#x2714; how to install Istio's BookInfo as a _Hello World_ for Istio,
+- &#x2714; how to install Istio's Bookinfo as a _Hello World_ for Istio,
 - &#x2714; how to start manipulating Istio declarations to control your network close to the application plane.

 Look for more Katacodas to explore other Istio features as they arrive.